zamirmehdi/Jpotify/README.md

 Jpotify is a music player application written in Java.

-Supporting features like **editing songs Library, managing different Playlists, Share or Like songs and Friends Activity to connect your friends!.**
+Supporting features like **editing songs in Library, managing different Playlists, Share or Like songs and Friends Activity to connect your friends!.**

 #### Creators: